exchangegroup/teg-ng-scroll-element-top/README.md

 Scrolls the page so the element appears on top.
 Does it on small screens only.

+This is useful for input fields with autocomplete on small screens because it allows you to see more content under the input.

 ## Install

     bower install git@github.com:bikeexchange/teg-ng-scroll-element-top.git